 All the moving pieces that Bunn has had in motion intersect with this issue and the perception of who has the upper hand shifts multiple times throughout the issue.
 In the end it’s Sinestro who emerges in triumph as his real goal is achieved, revealing that he has a much more aggressive long range vision in mind.
 Bunn has stated that the recent GodHead event left a mark on Sinestro which will unfold in the months to come and it appears that Sinestro has his sights set on having more influence on the universe with this issue’s acquisition.

 Brad Walker’s art is beautiful throughout this issue with his action sequences effectively displaying the frenzied action of the heat of battle while showing great restraint during Sinestro’s portion of the book to allow the script to take center stage.
 There is an ongoing consistency issue with Arkillo’s construct hand which I hope that the art team gets a handle on, however this is only a minor distraction when compared to the drop in quality near the end of the issue as Geraldo Borges provides the pencils for the closing moments.
 There isn’t same visual understanding of Sinestro’s demeanor as well as a lack of the same kind of detail that enriches the rest of the issue.

 Sinestro #11 effectively puts the feud heating up between Sinestro and Mongul on simmer while also setting aside any further conflict with the Apex League.
-Bekka proves herself to be a invaluable asset in Sinestro's growing arsenal of tools to employ as he takes a bold step forward in establishing himself as a major player in the universe at large.
+Bekka proves herself to be a invaluable asset in Sinestro’s growing arsenal of tools to employ as he takes a bold step forward in establishing himself as a major player in the universe at large.
 Some art issues aside the issue hits all the right notes.
-Four out of five lanterns.
+Eight out of ten lanterns.